Food Additive Checker

 How this food additive checker works

-Group matches by use case such as preservative, color, texture or sweetener.
+Group additive signals by use case such as preservative, color, texture or sweetener.

-Explain why each match may matter without labeling the food unsafe for everyone.
+Explain why each signal may matter without labeling the food unsafe for everyone.

 Use the result